LZTD1/gpt4free-grpc-gateway/README.md

 ## Configuration

 All settings for configuring the gRPC service are located in the configuration file specified by the `CONFIG_PATH` environment variable.
 You can modify these settings to work with different models and generation features.
+Make sure to set the `sys_promt_path` in your YAML configuration.
+This path points to the file containing the chatbot's system prompt.
+If this setting is omitted or the file is missing, the prompt will not be loaded and will remain empty.

 ## Important!